Enable Dark Mode!

 compound

-control the postion of image relative to text, default is "center, other are: "top", "bottom", "left", "right"
+control the position of the image relative to the text, default is "center, other are: "top", "bottom", "left", "right"

 justify